PsychNeuro/ed1/book/glossary.md

 are a class of drugs that act as +GABA +agonists, increasing the level of +inhibition in the brain, resulting in sedation, calming, and ultimately, unconsciousness.

 #### bidirectional
-means going in two directions, typically referring to connectivity in the brain, where there are connections from area A to area B, and also *reciprocal* connections back from B to A.  Often, these connections are organized in a +hierarchy in terms of +bottom-up connections going from the sensory inputs to higher areas, and +top-down connections going from the higher level internal areas back down to lower, more sensory areas.
+means going in two directions, typically referring to connectivity in the brain, where there are connections from area A to area B, and also *reciprocal* connections back from B to A.  Often, these connections are organized in a +hierarchy in terms of +bottom-up or +feedforward connections going from the sensory inputs to higher areas, and +top-down or +feedback connections going from the higher level internal areas back down to lower, more sensory areas.

 #### BIOS
 is the *basic input output system* of a computer, which controls the physical hardware for interacting with the system.
 By analogy, the +brainstem and +autonomic system are kind of like the "BIOS" of the body.